 Phase 3: Transition to capture value

-We lead the transition to the new delivery model, providing a single point of leadership for a “joint” transition program involving staff from both our client and the service provider.
+We lead the transition to the new delivery model, providing a single point of leadership for a “joint” IT transition program involving staff from both our client and the service provider.

 While savings were not the primary objective for the client, we were able to identify savings of over $35 million.
 Most importantly, our client was prepared to support both their new platform and their legacy applications with the quality and cost predictability they needed on day one, and teh resource elasticity and access to skills that they needed over time.

 We brought a unique combination of strategy and real-world experience to successfully direct even the most complex of transition programs.
-Two principles guide our transition management:
+Two principles guide our IT transition management: